DefinetlyNotAI/Solidworks-Crack/README.md

 You can go to this [website](https://getintopc.com/softwares/3d-cad/solidworks-2024-free-download/) to download the cracked files, this is the link for the 2024 version, this guide is tested on the 2021 version found [here](https://getintopc.com/softwares/3d-cad/solidworks-2021-free-download/) which means you may get minor differences, if something is major, please open a issue!
 Only Windows and you must have microsoft excel installed and accessable with a valid license to operate.

+## Quick Note
+A AI generated updated easier to understand md file of this instruction set, you may view it if you wan't.

+Also a great way to do this setup is to watch the video tutorial on the installation found in this repository.

 ## Steps to activate

 1) Disable your internet, this is to stop the software from running checks on itself during installation